STScI-MIRI/Coronagraphy_ExampleNB/pipeline_demos/README.md

 ## Contents and usage notes

+No data files are provided in this repository.
+The default behavior for each notebook is to use the output of the notebook corresponding to the preceding pipeline stage (see note below about directory structure).
+Additionally, all notebooks include code to download the data they need directly from MAST, as well as a few brief instructions for switching it on.
+This enables users to skip running earlier pipeline stages.

-Please copy the directory structure in addition to the notebooks and README.
+Please copy the directory structure included in this repository, in addition to the notebooks and README.
 The notebooks are configured to read and write from the directories provided in this repository.
 Each notebook has a dedicated output folder, as well as an optional input folder for placing example data downloaded from MAST.

 The directory structure is as follows:
 - pipeline_demos/
     - {notebooks here}